Saint Petersburg: Sports

 Kirov Stadium formerly existed as Zenit's home from 1950 to 1993 and again in 1995, being one of the largest stadiums in the world at the time.
 In 1951, a crowd of 110,000 set the single-game attendance record for Soviet football.
 The stadium was knocked down in 2006, with Zenit temporarily moving to the Petrovsky Stadium before the Krestovsky Stadium was built on the same site as the Kirov Stadium.
 The Krestovsky Stadium opened in 2017, hosting four matches at the 2017 FIFA Confederations Cup, including the final.
 The stadium then hosted seven matches at the 2018 FIFA World Cup, including a semi-final and the third-placed playoff.
 It also hosted seven matches at UEFA Euro 2020, including a quarter-final.
 The stadium was going to host the 2022 UEFA Champions League final, however UEFA removed Saint Petersburg as host in February 2022, citing the 2022 Russian invasion of Ukraine.

-Hockey teams in the city include SKA Saint Petersburg in the KHL, HC VMF Saint Petersburg in the VHL, and junior clubs SKA-1946 and Silver Lions in the Russian Major League.
+Hockey teams in the city include SKA Saint Petersburg in the KHL, SKA-VMF and Dinamo Saint Petersburg in the All-Russian Hockey League, and junior clubs SKA-1946 and SKA Academy in the Youth Hockey League.
+In addition, the Shanghai Dragons hockey club is temporarily located in the city as of the 2025–26 KHL season.
 SKA Saint Petersburg is one of the most popular in the KHL, consistently being at or near the top of the league in attendance.
 Along with their popularity, they are one of the best teams in the KHL right now, as they have won the Gagarin Cup twice.
 Well-known players on the team include Pavel Datsyuk, Ilya Kovalchuk, Nikita Gusev, Sergei Shirokov and Viktor Tikhonov.
 During the NHL lockout, stars Ilya Kovalchuk, Sergei Bobrovsky, and Vladimir Tarasenko also played for the team.
 They play their home games at SKA Arena.

 The city's long-time basketball team is BC Spartak Saint Petersburg, which launched the career of Andrei Kirilenko.
 BC Spartak Saint Petersburg won two championships in the USSR Premier League (1975 and 1992), two USSR Cups (1978 and 1987), and a Russian Cup title (2011).
 They also won the Saporta Cup twice (1973 and 1975).
 Legends of the club include Alexander Belov and Vladimir Kondrashin.
-BC Zenit Saint Petersburg also play in the city, being formed in 2014.
+BC Zenit Saint Petersburg also plays in the city, being formed in 2014.